LoginRadius/engineering-portal/content/live-data-migration-in-mongodb/index.md

 Alright, so far we are done with most of the heavy lifting.
 The only thing that remains is maintaining consistency between the databases during the connection switch in our application servers.

-> If you’re running MongoDB version 3.6+ then its better to go for the Change Stream approach which is a event based mechanism introduced to capture changes in your database in an optimized way.
+> If you're running MongoDB version 3.6+, it's better to go for the Change Stream approach, which is a event-based mechanism introduced to capture changes in your database in an optimized way.
 Here is an article that covers it https://www.mongodb.com/blog/post/an-introduction-to-change-streams

-Check out the [generic sync script](https://gist.github.com/cnp96/7be1756f7eb76ea78c9b832966e84dbf#file-delta-sync-sh) that I've written which you can run as a CRON job every minute.
+Check out the [generic sync script](https://gist.github.com/cnp96/7be1756f7eb76ea78c9b832966e84dbf#file-delta-sync-sh), which you can run as a CRON job every minute.

 Update the variables in this script and run as
 ```